— Researched and written by Dr. Sandip Roy.

-If your partner is always searching for something better or seems emotionally distant, it might be a sign that they are unwilling to invest in your relationship.
+- If your partner is constantly searching for something better or seems emotionally distant, it might be a sign that they are unwilling to invest in your relationship.

 Being aware of these tendencies can help you deal with the challenges that come with dating a narcissist.